jmdtc/discogs-clean/readme.md

 1. Docker desktop must be up and running
 2. At root level (where `package.json` is) `yarn docker` will start the containers, which consists of
    - the Postgres container for the database
+3. yarn migrate if migrations need to be run

 ### Do it once

 1. A `/database` folder must be created at root level
 2. It must contain the `.env` file with the credentials to DB
 3. It must contain the pg dump file `discogs-db.sql`
-4. The command `docker exec postgres-discogs-clean -p 6001 psql -U unicorn_user -d rainbow_database < ./database/discogs-db.sql` will mount the db.
+4. The command `cat ./database/discogs-db.sql | docker exec -i postgres-db psql -U unicorn_user -d rainbow_database` will mount the db.
 You can check the logs of the postgres container in the docker desktop.
 When the task is completed, the dump file can be removed.

 ### Start the Node server